slrslr/Linux-bash-scripts-miscellaneous/README.md

 **pagemonitor_for_new_footprints** - bash script to monitor one web page and inform via e-mail if it contains new occurrence of the defined phrase/footprint

+**powersaving** - Run this script to change state of the defined apps.
+If app is running, it will be stopped.
+If is not running, it will be started.

 **search** - helper bash script for searching Linux computer for files by name, by content or search&replace in certain files content

 **torrentcahedownloader** - Linux bash script that should download .torrent file that match the torrent hash that you input